2026 Webinars

 |

 Teaching Improvisation and Composition for Life Success Teaching improvisation and composition can elevate the long-term success of your students and your teaching studio.
 That’s because these disciplines activate and strengthen creative capacities that have tremendous value not only in music, but in the broader professional world many of your students will eventually enter.
-This session explores these ideas in greater depth and offer practical, accessible strategies for integrating improvisation and composition into your students’ lessons. |
+This session explores these ideas in greater depth and offer practical, accessible strategies for integrating improvisation and composition into your students’ lessons.
+Click the video thumbnail for a preview of this webinar. |

 |